-Instructions for Standardized Patient (SP) Exam via Zoom
+Instructions for Standardized Patient (SP) Exam

 Students are required to complete a standardized patient encounter (SP exam) at the end of the rotation.
 The SP exam is scheduled and administered by the BCM Simulation Learning Center.
-This exam will be conducted via Zoom.
-Students must sign-on and be prepared for orientation to begin 10 min before the examination; late arrival or failure to show up for the examination may require students to reschedule the examination (including the associated costs) and/or a reduction in your overall letter grade for the clerkship.
+This exam will be conducted in person.
+Students must arrive 30 minutes before the examination; late arrival or failure to show up for the examination may require students to reschedule the examination (including the associated costs) and/or a reduction in your overall letter grade for the clerkship.